wgeckle80/blog/_posts/2025-07-01-netbsd-microvm-git-and-pv-clock.md

 located at `sys/x86/x86/pvclock.c`.

 If it's at all helpful, we also noted that OpenBSD has a PV clock driver implementation.
+A minimal manpage for the driver is located at
-This may or may not be helpful in figuring out what PV clock is, as I currently don't know too much about it.
+<https://man.openbsd.org/pvclock.4>.
+This may or may not be helpful in
+figuring out what PV clock is, as I currently don't know too much about it.
 Either way, if changing the configuration doesn't work right away, which it probably won't, I'll want to look more into what the PV clock actually is.